Sildenafil Interactions: What to Avoid in 2026

 Sildenafil interacts dangerously with nitrates, causing severe drops in blood pressure.

-Combining sildenafil with certain blood pressure medications can lead to enhanced side effects.
+Combining sildenafil with certain blood pressure medications such as alpha-blockers can lead to enhanced side effects including lightheadedness and fainting.

 Alcohol can increase the risk of side effects like dizziness and low blood pressure when taken with sildenafil.